-Amounts due from to joint ventures and an associate and undrawn loan commitments to joint ventures and financial guarantees to joint ventures and an associate
+Amounts due from joint ventures and associates and undrawn loan commitments to joint ventures and financial guarantees to joint ventures and an associate

-The Directors monitor that the credit risk in relation to amounts due from joint ventures and an associate on a revolving basis.
+The Directors monitor that the credit risk in relation to amounts due from joint ventures and associates on a revolving basis.
 The Group performs impairment assessment under ECL model by individual assessment on 12m ECL basis where there had been no significant increase in credit risk since initial recognition and for an amount due from a joint venture assessing on lifetime ECL basis for the balance in which credit risk has increased significantly since initial recognition.

-For amounts due from joint ventures and an associate assessed on 12m ECL basis, the management of the Group considers the credit risks are mitigated after considering the future profitability and the realizable value of the underlying asset values held by respective joint ventures and an associate.
-For amount due from a joint venture assessed under lifetime ECL, the management of the Group considers the amount is credit-impaired due to the significant financial difficulties of the joint venture.
+For amounts due from joint ventures and associates assessed on 12m ECL basis, the management of the Group considers the credit risks are mitigated after considering the future profitability and the realisable value of the underlying asset values held by respective joint ventures and associates.
+For amount due from a joint venture assessed under lifetime ECL, the management of the Group considers the amount is creditimpaired due to the significant financial difficulties of the joint venture.

-Amounts due from joint ventures and an associate and undrawn loan commitments to joint ventures and financial guarantees to joint ventures and an associate (Continued)
+Amounts due from joint ventures and associates and undrawn loan commitments to joint ventures and financial guarantees to joint ventures and an associate (Continued)

 For undrawn loan commitments to joint ventures, the ECL is assessed on 12m basis as the Directors consider there is no significant increase in credit risk since initial recognition after considering the risk of default occurring on the loan to which the loan commitments relates is low.
-Therefore, with the expected profitability of the future sales of properties, the Directors believe the present value of expected cash inflows from the loan expected to be drawn down will be greater than the expected loan amounts drawn down and the loss allowance under ECL is not expected to be material.
+With the expected profitability of the future sales of properties, the Directors believe the present value of expected cash inflows from the sales of properties will be greater than the cash flows due under the expected loan amounts drawn down and the loss allowance under ECL is not expected to be material.

-For financial guarantee contracts, the aggregate amount of outstanding financial guarantees issued to banks in respect of bank facilities granted to joint ventures and an associate that the Group could be required to pay amounted to HK\$1,435,146,000 (2021: HK\$1,733,290,000) as at 31 March 2022.
-HK\$1,266,171,000 (2021: HK\$1,439,222,000) of the outstanding financial guarantees has been utilised by joint ventures and an associate.
+For financial guarantee contracts, the aggregate amount of outstanding financial guarantees issued to banks in respect of bank facilities granted to joint ventures and an associate that the Group could be required to pay amounted to HK\$1,165,273,000 (2022: HK\$1,435,146,000) as at 31 March 2023.
+HK\$1,010,541,000 (2022: HK\$1,266,171,000) of the outstanding financial guarantees has been utilised by joint ventures and an associate.
 The fair value of these financial guarantees, as at dates of initial recognition, were considered insignificant.
 At the end of the reporting period, the management has performed impairment assessment, and concluded that there has been no significant increase in credit risk since initial recognition of the financial guarantee contracts.
 Accordingly, the loss allowance for financial guarantee contracts issued by the Group is measured at an amount equal to 12m ECL.
-In view that the borrowings of the joint ventures and an associate are secured by respective underlying assets and the realisable values of underlying assets could fully cover the borrowings, no loss allowance was recognised in the profit or loss.
+In view that the borrowings of the joint ventures and an associate are secured by respective underlying assets and the realisable values of underlying assets could fully cover the borrowings, no charge for expected credit losses recognised in profit or loss and no loss allowance in the statement of financial position.

-The Group's concentration of credit risk by geographical locations is mainly in Canada (2021: the PRC), which accounted for 69% (2021: 55%) of the trade debtors as at 31 March 2022.
+The Group's concentration of credit risk by geographical locations is mainly in Canada (2022: Canada), which accounted for 71% (2022: 69%) of the trade debtors as at 31 March 2023.

-The Group has concentration of credit risk in other loan receivables as disclosed in Note 20, as three borrowers accounted for 84% (2021: four borrowers accounted for 89%) of the total other loan receivables as at 31 March 2022.
-At 31 March 2022, the majority of borrowers of the loan receivables are private companies (2021: private companies or individuals).
+The Group has concentration of credit risk in other loan receivables as disclosed in Note 20, as four borrowers accounted for 90% (2022: three borrowers accounted for 84%) of the total other loan receivables as at 31 March 2023.
+At 31 March 2023, the majority of borrowers of the loan receivables are private companies or individuals (2022: private companies).